 Call Dr. Nick Oberheiden Before You Speak to an FBI, OIG, or OPR Investigator

 Dr. Nick Oberheiden routinely represents federal employees and individuals with special security access in administrative, disciplinary, and criminal investigations.
-Among his former clients are Assistant United States Attorneys, Special Agents from the DEA, OIG, IRS, members of the U.S. Department of State, investigations involving the U.S. Department of Defense, and other cases involving classified information.
+Among his former clients, Nick has represented sitting U.S. governors, State Department officials, elected officials, presidentially appointed officials, Assistant United States Attorneys, Special Agents from the DEA, OIG, IRS, and FBI, and members of the U.S. Department of State in investigations involving the U.S. Department of Defense, and others in cases involving classified information.
 Among the cases Nick handles are:

 - Department of Justice: Investigations Involving Allegations of Criminal Misconduct Made against Employees of the Justice Department (U.S. Attorney’s Office, FBI, DEA, ATF, U.S. Marshals Service, and Bureau of Prison)

 - Department of Defense: Counterintelligence and Research Technology Protection (CI/RTP) Specialists, U.S. Air Force, Office of Special Investigation Projects (AFOSI/PJ) Involving Espionage, Attempted Espionage and Illegal Exportation of Controlled Defense Material.

 - Department of State: Incidents at Foreign U.S. Embassies and Consulates, Members that Provide Protective Services to the Secretary of State and Visiting Foreign Dignitaries; Representatives of the Diplomatic Security to the National Security Council (NSC)